ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 .. image:: ../../../images/MP_FrSky_PowerModuleConfig.png
    :target: ../_images/MP_FrSky_PowerModuleConfig.png

-Perform the steps in the following tutorial if you've never configured or must reconfigure your power module: :ref:`power module configuration in mission planner <common-power-module-configuration-in-mission-planner>`
+Perform the steps in the following tutorial if you've never configured or must reconfigure your power monitor: :ref:`power monitor configuration in mission planner <common-power-module-configuration-in-mission-planner>`

 .. warning::

-  It is highly recommended to configure the power module (both voltage and current), otherwise the voltage, current, battery consumption (Ah) and battery percentage reported in Mission Planner and via FrSky telemetry will not be accurate!!!
+  It is highly recommended to configure the power monitor (both voltage and current), otherwise the voltage, current, battery consumption (Ah) and battery percentage reported in Mission Planner and via FrSky telemetry will not be accurate!!!

 Battery Capacity Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^